guypwhunt/deployShinyAppOnOpenstack/README.md

 ## Step 7: SSH to Your Virtual Machine

-Change directory to the directory containing the key
+Change directory to the directory containing the key e.g.:
 '''cd C:\Users\guypw\OneDrive\Documents\createOpenStack'''

-ssh into the virtual machine
+ssh into the virtual machine e.g.:
 '''ssh -i createOpenStackKey.pem ubuntu@10.211.114.16'''

 ## Step 8: Install R on the Virtual Machine